-The extension-twist mechanical tests were carried out with a hydraulic Instron 8872 universal testing machine with freely rotating grips (0.5 mm/min grip separation).
+Mechanical tests of coupling performance.
+The extensiontwist mechanical tests were carried out with a hydraulic Instron 8872 universal testing machine with freely rotating grips (0.5 mm/min grip separation).
 To accurately record the 3D deformation of the specimens under tension, we used a two-camera DIC system (Mercury BFLY 050), which provided 3D strain maps by following the fine sprayed black and white pattern on the specimens' surface (at a sampling rate of 10 Hz).
 Figure 2 illustrates an example of the 3D DIC results.
 The DIC system provided high-resolution in-plane and out-of-plane displacement maps of the tensile loaded specimens, so we were able to calculate the torsion of the loaded edge similar to the numerical results.
-Similarly to the 3D scanning experiments, the DIC-monitored area of the mechanically tested specimens were 40 mm x 40 mm.
-However, an extra 50 mm length was provided on both sides of the laminates (40 mm for the grip and 10 mm for moving the DIC-monitored area further from the grip), making the dimensions of the specimen 40 mm x 140 mm.
+Similarly to the 3D scanning experiments, the DIC-monitored area of the mechanically tested specimens was 40 mm \times 40 mm.
+However, an extra 50 mm length was provided on both sides of the laminates (40 mm for the grip and 10 mm for moving the DIC-monitored area further from the grip), making the dimensions of the specimen 40 mm \times 140 mm.